saifkhichi96/human-pose-estimation-starter/README.md

 - Logger
 - Training/testing results visualization

 See [Getting Started](docs/GETTING_STARTED.md) for notes on how to use the project for training and evaluation.
+A [curated list of optimization techniques](docs/OPTIMIZATION.md) for human pose estimation is also provided.

 ## Prerequisites
 - PyTorch 0.4.1 or higher